 The roughly 750 m (2,460 feet) in diameter wide caldera, encircled by up to 40 m (130 feet) high tuff cone walls, is one of the smaller ones in this area and has been formed around 4000 years ago.
 A subsequent hydrothermal (steam-driven) eruption of Solfatara may have occurred in the year 1198.

 Among its geothermal features there are mainly fumaroles with sulfur deposits around the vent.
 Furthermore, also mofette (low temperature gas emissions), and a few murky, bubbling hot springs do occur.
-Fumaroles and springs are to be found not only inside the crater, but also on a small field called Pisciarelli just east of it.
-In contrast to the Solfatara cone, where thermal activity is dominated by hot vapor up to 160 °C (320 °F), the temperatures at Pisciarelli are varying between 95 and 110 °C (203 - 230 °F) and the influence of liquid water is more prevailing.
+Fumaroles and springs are to be found not only inside the crater, but also on a small field called Pisciarelli on the eastern outer slope of the crater rim.
+In contrast to the interior area of Solfatara cone, where thermal activity is dominated by hot vapor up to 160 °C (320 °F), the temperatures at Pisciarelli are varying between 95 and 110 °C (203 - 230 °F) and the influence of liquid water is more prevailing.

 Therefore, at Pisciarelli also noteworthy geysers may develop for a short period of time.
 For example, a geyser-type vent opened in November 2010.
 In January 2013 a newly emerged fumarole turned into a 5 m (16 feet) high spouting geyser due to heavy rainfall.
 Already earlier, in October 2006, the formation of a boiling pool with 3 m (10 feet) in diameter was detected, another one was originated in March 2009 by a steam explosion.